Meet dr. ellen inyoung huh

 Dr. Ellen Inyoung Huh was born and raised in Seoul, South Korea.
 She received a BS in Materials Science and Engineering at Korea University, the continued her studies in the United States earning a Doctor of Dental Medicine (DMD) degree in 2012 at Case Western Reserve University School of Dental Medicine in Cleveland, Ohio.
 After graduation, Dr. Huh completed an Advanced Education in General Dentistry (AEGD) at Case Western Reserve, School of Dental Medicine.
 Additionally, she served as a clinical instructor for three years in the AEGD department at Case Western Reserve University.

 Dr. Huh is deeply driven to help others and is committed to understanding the needs and desires of each patient.
 She takes great pride in providing the highest quality of dentistry, personalized to each patient to improve their oral and overall health.
-She continuously keeps up with the latest advancements in Implantology, Invisalign, oral surgery, root canal therapy, general dentistry, and Cosmetic dentistry by attending numerous continuing education courses.
-She spends her free time with her family.
+She continuously keeps up with the latest advancements in Implantology, Invisalign, Oral Surgery, Root Canal Therapy, General Dentistry, and Cosmetic Dentistry by attending numerous continuing education courses.
+Dr. Huh spends her free time with her family.
 She enjoys hiking, golfing, and traveling.
 She is also fluent in English and Korean.

 Dr. Huh is a Fellow of American General Dentistry, member of American Dental Association, California Dental Association, Santa Clara County Dental Society, Cleveland Dental Institute and American Academy of Facial Esthetics.